'Two fundamental moral principles guide our work in managing assets: the principle of human dignity and

 FaithInvest is an international nonprofit organisation that assists faith groups to invest in line with their beliefs and values.
 Our aim is to support the rapidly developing movement of faiths actively using their investments to create a better world – for people and planet.

-Helps to create a pipeline of investable projects through faith networks and in partnership with UNDP.
+Helps to create a pipeline of investable projects through faith networks through partnerships

 FaithInvest was formed through the collaboration of significant religious investors, philanthropies, the United Nations, national governments, and investment firms with impact investment expertise.
-It was incubated by the Alliance of Religions and Conservations (ARC), a UK-based international NGO founded by HRH Prince Philip in 1995.
+It was incubated by our founder organisation, the Alliance of Religions and Conservations (ARC), a UK-based international NGO founded by HRH Prince Philip in 1995.

 FaithInvest was created out of the growing interest in faith-aligned investing, which had been accelerated by the launch of The Zug Guidelines at ARC's 2017 meeting and by the realisation that the faiths, in combination, represent a significant investment force.